Incorta nabs $120M to power business data analytics

 Data transformation

-Ninety-five percent of businesses cite the need to manage unstructured data as a problem for their business.
-Problematically, 80% to 90% of the data companies generate today is unstructured, according to CIO.
+Ninety-five percent of businesses cite the need to manage unstructured data as a problem, and 80% to 90% of the data companies generate today is unstructured, according to CIO.

 Incorta addresses this by offering an enriched metadata map combined with smart query routing.
-The result is a repository for analytics and machine learning — one that can be run on-premises, hosted by a cloud provider, or delivered as a fully-managed cloud service.
+The result is a repository for analytics and machine learning — one that can be run on-premises, hosted by a cloud provider, or delivered as a fully managed cloud service.
 Incorta can run as a complete standalone data and analytics pipeline or as a component within a larger analytics and business intelligence tech portfolio, depending on an organization’s data analytics needs.

-“Companies have an increasing need to gain insight and make decisions from data with speed and agility, and Incorta provides this mission-critical solution with a differentiated offering,” Muhammad Mian, cofounder and partner at Prysm Capital, said in a statement.
+“Companies have an increasing need to gain insight and make decisions from data with speed and agility, and Incorta provides this mission-critical solution with a differentiated offering,” Prysm Capital partner Muhammad Mian said in a statement.
 “Prysm is excited to partner with an exceptional management team to support the growth of a product that is at the intersection of attractive long-term trends: the explosion of data, digital and cloud transformation, and business intelligence modernization.”

 Incorta’s latest round of fundraising, a series D, comes after a year in which nearly 60% of the company’s new revenue came from organic expansion with existing customers across media and entertainment, social, high tech, ecommerce, and retail markets.
-Incorta recently launched Incorta Mobile, a data analytics experience for mobile devices, as well as partnerships with Microsoft Azure, Google Cloud, eCapital, and and Tableau.
-And it established a footprint North America, the Middle East, U.K., and Japan.
+Incorta recently launched Incorta Mobile, a data analytics experience for mobile devices, as well as partnerships with Microsoft Azure, Google Cloud, eCapital, and Tableau.
+And it established a footprint in North America, the Middle East, the U.K., and Japan.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: